PawelAdamWawrzyniak/EmailPasswordValidation/Readme.md

 - use Regex to validate email
  - valid Email Address:
    - email should contain @
-   - email should have at least 1 character before @
+   - email should have at least 1 letter before @
-   - after @ should be domain with dot (e.g example.com) and with at least 2 characters after dot
+   - after @ should be domain with dot (e.g example.com) and with at least 2 letter after dot

 #### validatePassword(string $password): bool